utelle/wxsqlite3/sqlite3secure/readme.md

 ## <a name="legacy" /> Legacy cipher modes

-Since version 3.1.0, wxSQLite3 won't encrypt bytes 16 through 23 of the [database header](https://www.sqlite.org/fileformat.html#the_database_header) unless the `legacy` parameter is explicitly set.
-In legacy mode the database header is fully encrypted, which is a problem because it usually prevents SQLite from correctly determining the database page size.
-The official [SQLite Encryption Extension (SEE)](https://www.sqlite.org/see) implementation doesn't encrypt these header bytes as well.
+SQLite reads bytes 16 through 23 from the [database header](https://www.sqlite.org/fileformat.html#the_database_header) before the database file is actually opened.
+The main purpose of this is to detect the page size and the number of reserved bytes per page.
+Legacy ciphers used to encrypt these header bytes as well, but this may prevent SQLite from successfully opening the database file.

+The official [SQLite Encryption Extension (SEE)](https://www.sqlite.org/see) leaves these header bytes unencrypted for this reason.
+Since version 3.1.0, wxSQLite3 also doesn't encrypt these header bytes unless the `legacy` parameter is explicitly set.

 When using the ciphers **sqleet** (ChaCha20) or **SQLCipher**, this means that the databases written by wxSQLite3 won't be compatible with the original ciphers provided by [sqleet](https://github.com/resilar/sqleet) and [SQLCipher (Zetetic LLC)](http://zetetic.net) unless the `legacy` parameter is explicitly set.
 This is because the original implementations fully encrypt the database header by default.
 (Note that **sqleet** can also be compiled in non-legacy mode, and future releases of **SQLCipher** will probably provide this option as well.)